Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (a) online examinations are delivered through the Learning Management System (LMS);

-(b) alternatives to examinations should be considered in the first instance;
+(b) alternatives to examinations are to be considered in the first instance;

-(c) online exams should reflect learning-centred pedagogy and assessment;
+(c) online exams must reflect learning-centred pedagogy and assessment;

 (d) authentic assessment choices are required;

-(f) assign open book examinations to encourage teaching and assessing of higher order skills; and
+(f) open book examinations are assigned to encourage teaching and assessing of higher order skills; and

 (g) moderation of examination questions must occur prior to every iteration of the examination.

-4.4 The design and administration of examinations is consistent with the Curriculum Design, Diversity and Inclusion Action Plan and Universal Design for Learning principles, in that Course Coordinators will:
+4.4 The design and administration of examinations is consistent with the Curriculum Design Principles, Diversity and Inclusion Action Plan and Universal Design for Learning principles, in that Course Coordinators must:

 (a) be responsive with individual students’ circumstances and provide support for students’ requirements and reasonable adjustments;